solidusio-contrib/solidus_paypal_marketplace/README.md

 ## License

-Copyright (c) 2021 [name of extension author], released under the New BSD License.
+Copyright (c) 2021 Nebulab, released under the New BSD License